santhoshpsk/devops-training/cloudformation/practice/website-host/README.md

 * Instance Type:
   * development instance can use t2.micro
   * production instance can use t2.micro, t2.nano, and t2.small

-Optimizations done:
-* This cloudformation template will work in any normal regions in AWS.
 The AMI to use in EC2 instance in different regions are taken from public SSM parameter.

-*
+This cloudformation template will work in any normal regions in AWS.
+One should make sure few things before deploying this cfn stack:
+* Create a EC2 instance key pair with name ec2-keypair in the corresponding region.

+Your S3 bucket can be in any region.
+But you have to